mattwillsher/terraform-proxmox-talos/README.md

 ### <a name="input_image_datastore_id"></a> [image\_datastore\_id](#input\_image\_datastore\_id)

-Description: Datastore to store the image in.
+Description: Datastore in which to store the downloadeded ISO image.

 Type: `string`